phasorpy/phasorpy/docs/contributing.rst

 Fork the repository
 ...................

-To work on the PhasorPy source code, fork the repository by pressing the "Fork" button at
+To work with the PhasorPy source code, fork the repository by pressing the "Fork" button at
 `https://github.com/phasorpy/phasorpy <https://github.com/phasorpy/phasorpy>`_.